aws-samples/aws-online-data-migration-workshop/module2/README.md

-2. Next we are going to change the permissions & ownership of a file which will be a reference point in module 3, used to verify metadata being copied across.
+2. Next we are going to change the permissions & ownership of a file which will be a reference point in the AWS Datasync module, used to verify metadata being copied across.
 Run the following commands:

 		cd /nfs_source/appdata